dagonaut/trophy/bellmead/trophy/jorando/sets/Lake of Tears/Lake of Tears.md

 - A whisper carried on the breeze echoes the name of someone you’ve lost.
 - The water’s surface ripples, showing not your reflection but a past memory.
 - A lone lantern drifts across the lake, its glow revealing submerged shapes.
 - On a moonless night, the lake shimmers with an inner light, as though lit from below.
+- **Perpetual Dusk:** Even at high noon, the horizon remains muted—colors drain into greys.
+- **Echoing Whispers:** The lake’s name carried on the wind, always just out of vocal range.
+- **Weight of Grief:** Characters feel physically heavier with each step toward the water’s edge.
+- **Tearshell Mollusk**: A pale shellfish whose pearls are said to hold condensed grief—harvesting one inflicts a moment of overwhelming sadness.
+- **Sorrow Lily**: A black-petaled flower that blooms on stones at the lake’s edge.
+Its scent soothes Ruin but risks luring spirits.

 ### **Locations / Traps / Opportunities**
 - **Submerged Altar**
     Beneath the lake lies a broken altar to an unnamed deity.
 Removing a relic may calm the lake’s wrath—or provoke it.
 * **Island of Broken Vows**:
 	* Challenge room (island)
-	* Location for over-arching reclamation ritual
+	* Location for over-arching reclamation ritual?
+	* Opportunity for an Echo

 ### **Baddies & Hazards**
 * **Gravemare Shades**
 	Ghostly figures that emerge from the water, their outstretched hands dragging victims beneath.
 - **Sorrow Eddies**
-    Sudden whirlpools of grief-laden water that pull characters under unless they succeed on a Willpower check.
+    Sudden whirlpools of grief-laden water that pull characters under
 - **Hollowed Fish**
-    Schooling fish whose scales mirror the faces of the damned; approaching them invites haunting visions.
+    Fish whose scales reflect the faces of the damned; approaching them invites haunting visions.

-### **Unique Flora & Fauna**

-- **Tearshell Mollusk**
-    A pale shellfish whose pearls are said to hold condensed grief—harvesting one inflicts a moment of overwhelming sadness.
-- **Sorrow Lily**
-    A black-petaled flower that blooms on stones at the lake’s edge.
-Its scent soothes Ruin but risks luring spirits.
-- **Reflection Eel**
-    Slender eels that slither over submerged objects, revealing hidden runes when touched.

----

-### **Atmospheric Effects**

-- **Perpetual Dusk:** Even at high noon, the horizon remains muted—colors drain into greys.
-- **Echoing Whispers:** The lake’s name carried on the wind, always just out of vocal range.
-- **Weight of Grief:** Characters feel physically heavier with each step toward the water’s edge.

----

 ### **Mysteries & Lore**